 The current popularity of country/rustic theme weddings have resulted in an increase in corresponding floral arrangements.
 Some examples include bark covered vases; mason jars; sap buckets filled with baby’s breath; wine barrels with large arrangements designed on top of hydrangeas, delphiniums, or Queen Anne’s lace; and for the men, boutonnieres made from empty shot gun shells filled with wax flowers or baby’s breath.

-Joyce’s advice for couples is to be open to the suggestions the florist gives.
+Be open to the suggestions the florist gives.
 He/she is a professional and has the knowledge of what works and what doesn’t work through his/her experience.

-Also keep in mind that while a bouquet or centrepiece may be on the internet it doesn’t necessarily mean that your florist can make it happen for various reasons such as location and supply.
+Also, keep in mind that while a bouquet or centrepiece may be on the internet it doesn’t necessarily mean that your florist can make it happen for various reasons such as location and supply.

 Bring your photos and ideas with you to the florist’s since he/she can use them as inspiration.
 You and the florist can then work together to create a look that you want and your florist can obtain with his/her creative abilities.